Ingredients to Avoid at Home | Everlasting Organics

 Watch For

-Fabric softeners, dryer sheets, and softening laundry detergents
+Liquid fabric softeners, dryer sheets, and softening laundry detergents

 Optical Brighteners Skin Irritant